leonnoel/leonnoel/README.md

 ### Hi there, I'm [Leon](https://leonnoel.com) 👋🏽

+By day, I help people of color unlock high growth careers as software engineers at [Resilient Coders](https://resilientcoders.org)

+By night, I help folks learn web development as Distinguished Faculty at [General Assembly](https://generalassemb.ly/instructors/leon-noel/2051)

+By every other hour, you can find me on [Discord](https://leonnoel.com/discord), [Twitch](https://leonnoel.com/twitch), and [Youtube](https://leonnoel.com/youtube) helping folks learn to code and explore a new career in tech!

 <!--
 **leonnoel/leonnoel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.